 It’s a good idea to add a description that works for both queries and what they capture together.
 As usual, best practice is to include a playbook that covers the steps needed to investigate and remediate the incident.

 You have the option to send notification sample data in JSON or Table format.
 Toggle the button to select your preferred format.

 Next, select the output fields for each query, as applicable.
 As usual, if the query has aggregations (or group-by fields) definted, the output will be auto-selected, and the aggregated results will be sent by default.
 Otherwise, you can select which fields to include.
 Learn more.

 Click Save at the top of the form to save your alert.

 The best way to begin investigating a correlated event, is to click the link View in OpenSearch Dashboards in the notification.

-Alternatively, you can visit the Triggered alerts page and click the button View in OpenSearch Dashboards for the event you want to investigate.
+Alternatively, you can visit the alerts Event Management page and click the button Investigate next to the relevant event.

 When a correlated alert triggers, it writes 2 event logs - 1 per query.
 The event logs will be numbered 1/2 and 2/2, respectively.
 Each event log will have its own Investigate drilldown link.